The Ventures: Legacy

 While they predated the advent of the terms surf guitar and surf rock, and they do not consider themselves a surf rock group, they were a major building block of surf music, if not the first to play the style.
 Guitar Player, in an article titled "20 Essential Rock Albums", cited elements of their 1960 Walk, Don't Run album which presaged the coming surf trend.

 The theme music of the television show Hawaii Five-O continues to be popular.
 The tune was composed by Morton Stevens, who also composed numerous episode scores.
 The theme was recorded by the Ventures, whose version reached No. 4 on the Billboard Hot 100 pop chart.
 Because of the tempo of the music, the theme gained popularity in the UK with followers of Northern soul and was popular on dance floors in the 1970s.

 The Encyclopædia Britannica states that the Ventures "served as a prototype for guitar-based rock groups."

+In the mid-1960s, the group's label Dolton Records released several instructional albums of the Ventures' music for electric guitar and bass.
+According to the book The 100 Greatest Bands of All Time (2015): "These appear to have appeared to be among the first rock instructional albums ever released and are reputed to have been the best-selling such albums ever.
+In fact, one of these albums apparently was the only such instructional album ever to make the charts."
+Music Connection's Harvey Kubernik describes the five Play Guitar with the Ventures albums as "influential", similarly commenting that they "became the only instructional albums ever to appear on the U.S. national Billboard charts."